Wednesday, December 31, 2025

 28th Dec 2025

-There is a specific kind of exhaustion that comes from doing absolutely nothing for eight hours.
-It is a heavy, boneless feeling, where your limbs feel like jelly and your mind feels like a blank sheet of paper.
+It’s a heavy, boneless feeling, where your limbs feel like jelly and your brain feels like a blank sheet of paper.

 That is how I spent my birthday: Dissolving.